samclane/samclane.github.io/_posts/2018-7-25-Voice-Spectrum-Display.md

 ```

 The `butter_bandpass` function simply generates the filter coefficients.
 We use `sosfilt`<sup><a href="#2">2</a></sup>, as
 it can handle higher orders without giving strange negative results (like the `ba` filter does).

-Then, in `butter_bandpass_filter`,
-we take the cutoff frequencies of the pass band, generate the coefficients on the fly, and then return the filtered data.
+Then, in `butter_bandpass_filter`, we take the cutoff frequencies of the pass-band, generate the coefficients on the fly, and then return the filtered data.
+Discretizing the plot involves first decimating the spectrum along the x-axis (frequency).
+Since we want the number of samples to be `xbins`, our decimation factor is determined by dividing the length of the input data by the number of xbins we want (which will be 8).
+We then use a list comprehension to scale every y-value, from the range [0, `maxval`] (float) to [0, `ybins`] (int), and return that list.

 ```python
 def discretize_plot(data, xbins, ybins, maxval):